Project Lead

 Oliver Krätschmer, M.A., studied art history and media theory at the Karlsruhe University of Arts and Design.
 After a visiting research fellowship at the Center for Curatorial Studies in New York, he was involved in exhibitions such as Déjà-vu?
 The Art of Repetition from Dürer to YouTube or 31.2 Running Meters: On the History of the Badischer Kunstverein.
 He is currently working on his PhD on Gustave Courbet’s strategies of backdating at the University of Fribourg (CH).

 Paul Mellenthin, Ph.D., studied art history in Leipzig, Berlin and Basel.
-He works internationally as an art and photo historian and receveived grants from the Max Planck Institute for Art History in Rome, the German Center for Art History in Paris, the Research Institute eikones in Basel and the Getty Research Institute in Los Angeles.
+He works internationally as an art and photo historian and has received grants from the Max Planck Institute for Art History in Rome, the German Forum for Art History in Paris, the eikones research centre in Basel, and the Getty Research Institute in Los Angeles.

 Studentische Hilfskräfte